A Software Verification Project

 INV

-to weird and tricky code.
-Also check that the functions aren't called
+That would lead to weird and tricky code.
+Also check that no user

 , list